firasm/conferencekit/_sources/content/chapter02_pre/venue.md

 - suggested taxi companies, rideshare, or other safe travel options
 - local protocols in hailing or booking taxis, tipping, etc.
 - how to pay, where to find schedules
-- hot to travel to/from airports, ports, trainstations
+- how to travel to/from airports, ports, trainstations
 - who to contact for further transportation assistance

 ## Parking

-When reviewing the accessibility of the venue's parking ensure that you consider people with mobility challenges (E.g. wheelchair users) as well as other conditions that might make driving the preferable option.
+When reviewing the accessibility of the venue's parking ensure that you consider people with mobility needs (for example, wheelchair users) as well as other conditions that might make driving the preferable option.

 Provide detailed information such as maps to the participants on the locations of accessible parking and how to navigate to the venue location.